nystrom/rivo/docs/design.md

 Patterns are terms with unknown variables.
 A pattern may be matched against an expression of the same type, binding the unknowns variables in the pattern to values.
 A pattern does not itself evaluate to a value.

 A formula is a boolean pattern.
 A formula is matched against the boolean value `True`, binding any  unknown variables to values that satisfy the formula.
+Formulas are used in declarations and in `for` and `let` expressions.
 Formulas may be used as declarations.

 ## Patterns